aaronbloomfield/slp/docs/virtualbox-image-details.md

 alias cp='cp -i'
 alias xemacs='emacs'
 ```
-- Cloned the github repo via `git clone https://github.com/aaronbloomfield/pdr`; note that a `git pull` will still have to be executed each time to update it
+- Cloned the github repo via `git clone https://github.com/markfloryan/pdr`; note that a `git pull` will still have to be executed each time to update it
 - Removed all the empty default directories in ~/student other than Desktop and Downloads
-- Changed the auto-lock feature: K-menu -> Computer -> System Settings -> Desktop Behavior -> Screen Locking, uncheck the "lock screen..." button, and click Apply.
+- Changed the auto-lock feature: K-menu -> Computer -> System Settings -> Desktop Behavior -> Screen Locking, uncheck the "lock screen automatically..." button, and click Apply.
+- Plasmashell, which is part of the graphical window system, was crashing repeatedly.
+The reason seems to be tooltip previews of application windows, so these should be disabled: right click taskbar -> Task Manager Settings -> General -> Uncheck "show tooltips"

-**LAMP configuration (with both PHP and Python)**
+**LAMP configuration (with both PHP and Python 3)**

-- Installed more packages: `sudo apt-get install apache2 php php-cli netbeans phpmyadmin phpunit libmysqlclient-dev mysql-server mysql-client php-mysql default-jdk openssh-server tk-dev python-mysqldb php-mcrypt php-intl python-pip composer libapache2-mod-php`
+- Installed more packages: `sudo apt-get install apache2 php php-cli netbeans phpmyadmin phpunit libmysqlclient-dev mysql-server mysql-client php-mysql default-jdk openssh-server tk-dev python-mysqldb php-mcrypt php-intl python3-pip composer libapache2-mod-php sqlite3`
     - any prompted passwords (such as mysql) are 'password'
     - anything that needed configuration with a web server (phpmyadmin, for example) is only configured with the apache2 server
-	- once done, ran `sudo -H pip install --upgrade pip`
+	- once done, ran `sudo -H pip3 install --upgrade pip`
+	- ran `sudo apt-get remove openjdk-8-doc`, since that takes up a lot of space and can be accessed on the Internet
 - apache2 configuration
     - enabled the userdir apache2 module (i.e., using ~userid/ for each userid): `sudo a2enmod userdir`
     - enabled the URL rewriting apache2 module: `sudo a2enmod rewrite`
 	- enabled the two PHP modules needed for the CakePHP framework: `sudo phpenmod intl` and `sudo phpenmod mcrypt`
-    - enabled PHP in user directories: edit (via sudo) `etc/apache2/mods-available/php7.0.conf`, and change the `Off` in the
+    - enabled PHP in user directories: edit (via sudo) `/etc/apache2/mods-available/php7.0.conf`, and change the `Off` in the
 `php_admin_value engine Off` line to `On`
     - restart apache: `sudo service apache2 restart`
     - the 'student' user can already view the apache2 error logs (in /var/log/apache2), but if they couldn't, then they would have to have been added to the 'adm' group (i.e., `usermod -a -G adm student`, but this requires logging out and logging in for the group change to take effect)
-    - made a 'public_html' directory both in ~student and /etc/skel
+    - made a 'public_html' directory both in ~student and /etc/skel; the former is chown'ed to student:student
 - ssh'ed to localhost to accept the ssh key
-- Installed Django: the version of Django installed via apt-get is old, so we will install via pip: `sudo -H pip install Django==1.10`
+- Installed Django: the version of Django installed via apt-get is old, so we will install via pip: `sudo -H pip install Django==1.11`
 - Attempted a CakePHP installation, to ensure that composer worked, and also to pre-download the files that would be used: `composer create-project --prefer-dist cakephp/app test`.
 The directory created was then deleted
-- Installed the `virtualenv` Python package: `sudo -H pip install virtualenv`
+- Installed the virtualenv Python package: `sudo -H pip install virtualenv`

 **Ruby on Rails configuration**